Q-Agency/Q-Architecture/example/README.md

 }
 ```

-## SimpleNotifier widgets
+## QNotifier widgets

-SimpleNotifier widgets provide a convenient way to consume state changes from
+QNotifier widgets provide a convenient way to consume state changes from
-SimpleNotifier instances throughout your application.
+QNotifier instances throughout your application.
 These widgets handle the
 subscription lifecycle automatically and deliver the current and previous states
 to your UI through builders, listeners, or a combination of both.
 They allow you
 to create reactive UIs that respond to state changes with minimal boilerplate
 code.

-### SimpleNotifierBuilder
+### QNotifierBuilder

-SimpleNotifierBuilder is a widget that rebuilds its UI when a SimpleNotifier
+QNotifierBuilder is a widget that rebuilds its UI when a QNotifier changes
-changes state.
-It takes a required simpleNotifier instance to listen to and a
+state.
+It takes a required qNotifier instance to listen to and a builder
-builder function that provides the current state, previous state, and an
+function that provides the current state, previous state, and an optional child
-optional child widget.
-The builder pattern allows you to create reactive UI
+widget.
+The builder pattern allows you to create reactive UI components that
-components that automatically update whenever the underlying state changes.
+automatically update whenever the underlying state changes.

-### SimpleNotifierListener
+### QNotifierListener

-SimpleNotifierListener is a widget that executes a callback function whenever a
+QNotifierListener is a widget that executes a callback function whenever a
-SimpleNotifier changes state.
-Unlike SimpleNotifierBuilder, it doesn't rebuild
+QNotifier changes state.
+Unlike QNotifierBuilder, it doesn't rebuild the UI but
-the UI but instead performs side effects like showing dialogs, navigating to
+instead performs side effects like showing dialogs, navigating to different
-different screens, or updating other parts of your application state.
-It takes a
+screens, or updating other parts of your application state.
+It takes a required
-required simpleNotifier instance to listen to and a listener callback that
+qNotifier instance to listen to and a listener callback that receives the
-receives the current state and previous state.
-This widget is particularly
+current state and previous state.
+This widget is particularly useful for
-useful for handling events that should happen in response to state changes
+handling events that should happen in response to state changes without directly
-without directly affecting the widget's visual representation.
+affecting the widget's visual representation.

-### SimpleNotifierConsumer
+### QNotifierConsumer

-SimpleNotifierConsumer combines the functionality of SimpleNotifierBuilder and
+QNotifierConsumer combines the functionality of QNotifierBuilder and
-SimpleNotifierListener into a single widget.
+QNotifierListener into a single widget.
 It allows you to both execute side
 effects with a listener callback and rebuild the UI with a builder function in
-response to SimpleNotifier state changes.
+response to QNotifier state changes.
 This widget is useful when you need to
 perform an action when the state changes (like showing a snackbar) while also
 updating the UI to reflect the new state.
 It simplifies your code by avoiding
-the need to nest SimpleNotifierBuilder and SimpleNotifierListener widgets.
+the need to nest QNotifierBuilder and QNotifierListener widgets.

 ## PaginatedStreamNotifier and PaginatedNotifier